 At the same time, infrastructure and market depth remain limited.
 Transactions occur less frequently, and exit timelines can be significantly longer.
 Returns in this region are less dependent on market momentum and more on project execution and long-term positioning.

 Across regions, a broader shift is underway.
 Capital is no longer dispersing evenly, but concentrating in submarkets with proven fundamentals.
-Investors are placing greater emphasis on comparables, operating performance, and exit strategies.
+Buyers are placing greater emphasis on comparables, operating performance, and exit strategies.

 This evolution reflects a maturing market.
 As more capital enters Costa Rica, the distinction between established and emerging locations is becoming more pronounced, and outcomes increasingly depend on precision rather than timing alone.